High Luminosity Large Hadron Collider: Injector upgrades

 All four of these accelerators, together known as the Injectors will be upgraded through the LHC Injector Upgrade (LIU) project during the Long Shutdown 2 (LS2).
 The LIU is responsible for delivering beams of very high brightness to HL-LHC.
 The proton injectors will be upgraded to produce proton beams with double the original luminosity and 2.4 times the brightness.

-The replacement of Linear Accelerator 2 (Linac2 - which delivered the proton beams) with Linear Accelerator 4 (Linac4) was achieved in 2020.
+The replacement of Linear Accelerator 2 (Linac2 – which delivered the proton beams) with Linear Accelerator 4 (Linac4) was achieved in 2020.
 The Linac4 is a 160 MeV linear accelerator and delivers H− beams with twice the beam brightness compared to its older counterparts.
 LIU also upgraded the cesiated radiofrequency-plasma H− ion source that feeds Linac4.
-The challenge here was to have a high current, low emmitance source beam.
+The challenge here was to have a high current, low emittance source beam.

 Heavy-ion injector upgrades through the upgrades to the Low Energy Ion Ring (LEIR) and Linac3 are also being designed.
 The source extraction system of Linac3 was re-designed, and by the end of LS2 it successfully increased the extracted source beam intensity by 20%.